-- The version of the TSP problem given is a special case of a more general problem definition. - Particularly we talked about the Euclidean TSP, where the points lie in the Euclidean plane and the distance among all pairs can be computed accordingly (eTSP). - One step to be more general is, just require the triangular condition to be met (then, possibly, the pair-center approach cannot be used as we have no distances for the centers), this is called the metric TSP (mTSP). - Next is defining the problem over a general graph, where the distances are given as edge weights (TSP). - Moreover, the distances might be asymmetric, i.e., going in one direction is different from going in the other (ATSP).
+- The version of the TSP problem as shown until now is a special case of a more general problem definition: - Let G = (V, E) be a graph.
+V are the nodes (or locations), E are the edges (or connections) with some weight (e.g., distance, time, cost). - Goal: find a minimal tour through all nodes. - Particularly we talked about the Euclidean TSP, where the nodes are points in the Euclidean plane and the distance among all pairs, hence complete graph, is just the Euclidean distance. - One step to be more general is, just require the triangular condition to be met (then, possibly, the pair-center approach cannot be used as we have no distances for the centers), this is called the metric TSP (mTSP). - Moreover, the distances might be asymmetric, i.e., going in one direction is different from going in the other (ATSP). - or we have additional conditions: open loop, arrival time windows, asymmetric distances, interrupted tours, etc.